AriFordsham/GHCWiki/gitlab/labels.md

  * ~"program incorrectly accepted": A case where GHC accepts a poorly-formed program.
  * ~"error messages": Issues with the error messages produced by GHC

+# Issue priority

+These labels define the relative priority of issues.
+Priority here is determined by a combination of issue severity and prevalence.

+ * ~"P::low": Issues that are of low priority
+ * ~"P::normal": Issues that are of normal priority
+ * ~"P::high": Issues that are of high priority
+ * ~"P::highest": Issues that are of highest priority (e.g. a runtime crash or correctness issue affecting a large number of users)

 # Miscellaneous

  * ~"CI breakage": Denotes a bug that broke CI (this could likely be dropped; nothing should break CI now)